fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     ```

-1. To use the `Transactions.Deposit()` for the deposit into `account1`, update your code to match the following code snippet:
+1. To use the `Transactions.Deposit()` static method for the deposit into `account1`, update your code to match the following code snippet:

     ```csharp